nmxmxh/master-ovasabi/docs/generated/tools/docgen/README.md

 ### DocGenerator

-DocGenerator generates markdown documentation from code comments
+DocGenerator generates markdown documentation from code comments.

 #### Methods

 ##### Generate

-Generate generates documentation for all packages in the source directory
+Generate generates documentation for all packages in the source directory.